dputhier/pygtftk/docs/source/ologram.rst

-For more information about OLOGRAM and OLOGRAM-MODL, please see the following papers :
+For more information about OLOGRAM and OLOGRAM-MODL, please see the appropriately titled papers in the Citing section.
-	- paper of ologram, Ferré et al., 2019, add link once published
-	- paper of ologram-modl, Ferré et al., 2020?, add link once submitted and published

-VERY IMPORTANT :
-	More examples can be found in https://github.com/qferre/ologram_supp_mat as a Snakemake workflow, or you can extract commands
-  Also add the github of ologoram modl
+More examples can be found in https://github.com/qferre/ologram_supp_mat as a Snakemake workflow, or you can extract commands Also add the github of ologoram modl supp mat, DENIS MUST TRANSFER OWNERSHIP

-**Note for contributors** : All files relevant to OLOGRAM are :
-- *pygtftk/plugins/ologram.py* ; which is a wrapper.
-- *pygtftk/plugins/ologram_merge_stats.py* ; a convenience function to merge OLOGRAM results.
-- All files *in pygtftk/stats/intersect/* perform the calculations.
-REMOVE THIS ?

-Start at ologram.py and unwrap function calls from there, to get a sense of how they interact.
+**Note for contributors** : To contribute to OLOGRAM, begin at  *pygtftk/plugins/ologram.py* and unwrap function calls from there, to get a sense of how they interact.
+We have detailed comments to explain the role of every function.
-Main one is overlap_stats_shuffling.compute_overlap_stats, which itself calls the functions in overlap_stats_compute, which then calls functions from other modules.

-We have detailed comments to explain the role of every function

-Add links to the paper for the details !
-Note to do so in my Zim !
-So I do not have to re-explain all the algos here.

-Add an example with ologram_merge_stats

-Add an exemple of ologram with multiple overlap with custom combis, and one with dict learning.
-Add a short explanation, but mostly link to the paper.
-If there is algorithmical novelty in my dict learning approach, add details